oriches/Simple.Rest/README.md

 As with all my 'important' stuff it builds using the amazing [AppVeyor](https://ci.appveyor.com/project/oriches/simple-rest).

+Supported versions:

+    .Net Framework v4.8 and higher,
+    .Net Core v3.1 and higher,

-A .Net (.Net 4.8 & .Net Core 3.0) Class Library to simplify the calling of a RESTful web service from a .Net client application.
+A .Net class library to simplify the calling of a RESTful web service from a .Net client application.

 For more information about the releases see [Release Info] (https://github.com/oriches/Simple.Rest/wiki/Release-Info).